 #3: What Are Your Other Options for the Summer?

 Before you agree to attend a YYGS program, make sure it's the best way for you to spend your summer.
-The programs are quite short, but because they occur in the middle of summer, they can prevent you from other summer opportunities, such as jobs, classes, etc.
+The programs are quite short, but because they occur in the middle of summer, they can prevent you from other summer opportunities, such as jobs, classes, or other extracurricular activities.

 Want your extracurriculars to really stand out?
 Check out our guide of three amazing extracurricular examples that are sure to impress colleges.